So with that, these are the questions I ask myself when I am writing out our cycles.

 Do your skills advance?

-Do you see your coach making adaptions for a workout that was over or under programmed? (yes it happens, and I will always be the first to admit when I screw up a WOD)
+Do you see your coach making adaptations for a workout that was over or under programmed? (yes it happens, and I will always be the first to admit when I screw up a WOD.

 Does the program run in cycles, does that cycle change to address all domains of fitness?